yunfachi/NixOwOS/README.md

 A full list of available NixOS module options can be found in [./nixos/README.md](./nixos/README.md).

-> [!NOTE]
-> You probably don't need the NixOwOS Home Manager module if you're using the **Home Manager NixOS module** with `useGlobalPkgs = true;`,
-> because the NixOwOS Home Manager module only adds `nixpkgs.overlays`, and `useGlobalPkgs` disables that in favor of the system configuration's `pkgs`.

 A full list of available Home Manager module options can be found in [./home/README.md](./home/README.md).

 ## Installation (NixOS, Home Manager)

 ### With Flakes

-To enable NixOwOS, add `inputs.nixowos` to your Flake and import either the NixOS or Home Manager module:
+To enable NixOwOS, add `inputs.nixowos` to your Flake and import both the NixOS and Home Manager modules - if you use them both.
+Otherwise, just import the module you need.

 ```nix
 {